Medical Assistant Certification - Become a CMA

 Medical Assistant Certification

-Medical assistant certification is typically the next step medical assistants take after graduation from an accredited training program.
-Getting a medical assistant certification demonstrates to employers that you have mastered the clinical and administrative job duties of medical assisting.
+Certification is usually the next step medical assistants take after graduation from an accredited training program.

 There are several medical assistant certifications available, offered by a few different organizations.
 They are: